SovaKingGood/Ind-E-/README.md

 I am in charge of creating a custom motor controller to operate the induction motor.

-This code uses a TI C2000 microcontroller to incorporate space vector modulation with min-max injection to rotate an induction motor using the V/f method.
+This code uses a TI C2000 microcontroller to utilize custom space vector modulation code to rotate an induction motor using slip control.

-Field Oriented Control coming soon.

 Some interesting photos below: